rarylson/update-conf.py/README.md

 update-conf.py -f /etc/snmp/snmpd.conf -d /etc/snmp/snmpd.d
 ```

-It's also possible to define frequent used options in a config file (`/etc/update-conf.py.conf`).
-For example:
+It's also possible to define frequent used options in a config file.
+For example, in `/etc/update-conf.py.conf`:

 ```ini
 [snmpd]